ronith256/rag_chatbot/README.md

 For more information, setup and installation instructions, refer to the [documentation](docs/setup/README.md).

 ### Query Results (Evaluation Set)
+You can view the chatbot evaluation results in the [answer.md](demo/answer.md).

 ### Video Demo
 Watch the video demo showcasing the full functionality of the **Full Agent Creator**.